ZionX42/rate-my-prompt/ai/TASKS.md

 - Verification: Call endpoint with query parameter and receive JSON results
 - Dependencies: 2.3.2, 3.2.1

   2.3.4.
+Add fulltext index for search functionality ✅

+- Verification: Search by title works without "requires a fulltext index" error
+- Dependencies: 2.3.3
+- Notes: Added fulltext index on 'title' field in Appwrite collections

+  2.3.5.
 (Future) Implement multi-field full-text search
   - Verification: Searching for a term present only in a prompt's description returns the correct prompt in the search results.
   - Dependencies: 2.3.3
   - Notes: Update `lib/appwrite/collections.ts` to create a single full-text index on `['title', 'description']`.
 The search repository logic in `lib/repos/promptRepo.ts` will also need to be updated to query against this new